- Docs

 Users Can't Download

 - Plugin set to "Public"?
-Check the status in Troy Server admin
+Check the status in the Troy Server admin.

 Updates Not Showing for Users